SMAKSS/search/Readme.md

 ## Examples of usage

-**Passing an object:**
+### Passing an object

-If the matching element was in object it will return the whole object.
+If the matching element was in object it will return the whole object:

 ```js
 const obj = { name: "John", lastName: "Doe" };